AaronPierson/FitOtaku_Old/README.md

 # Fit Otaku

+## License

 Fit Otaku is a web application that allows users to track their fitness progress, set goals, and share their progress with others.

-## Live version
+## Demo

-You can try the live version of the application at https://fitotaku.com or https://fitotaku.quest
+You can try a live demo of the application at https://fitotaku.com

 ## Technologies Used
 - Laravel
 - Vue.js
 - Pico CSS
 - Chart.js

+## Getting Started
+To get started, clone this repository to your local machine and run the following commands:

+composer install
+npm install
+npm run dev
+php artisan migrate
+php artisan serve

+Then, open your web browser and navigate to http://localhost:8000.

 ## Features
 - Record body weight